 Also, this list of lists also includes it’s own list.
 Got that?
 (Link here.)

 Of course, no one list fits best, and several overlap.
 In all, they are the source of my every selection.
 As I work through 100 books, I intend to rank them below based solely on personal enjoyment.
 However, no in-depth reviews a la the Runner’s Discourse home page (except for a brief opine, or perhaps, a quick “good with the bad”).
-So, correct, as of this brief, I’ve read 5 of these books.
+So, right, as of this brief, I’ve read 5 of these books.
 The task in front of me is long.
 Good!
 I intend to enjoy it.
 Cheers.

 1. In Cold Blood